 Seal and Encapsulate the Crawl Space Area

-Completely sealing and encapsulating the crawl space is the best way to prevent moisture build-up.
+Completely sealing and encapsulating the crawl space is the best way to prevent moisture build-up from under your home.
 Crawl space encapsulation creates an impermeable barrier that keeps water out.
 Encapsulation is an extensive process that requires cleaning the area, removing all moisture and creating a drainage system.
 Once that step is complete, a solution is created that bonds to the surfaces of the crawl space, creating a complete seal.

 Seal all cracks in duct work and flooring.
 This can cause negative pressure in the home, and when the HVAC system turns on and pulls air through the ducts, cracks and creases in the ducts or flooring will pull mold laden air from the crawl space into the home.